Goldsboro, Florida: Recent history

 In 2007, a Public Safety Complex was slated for construction in Goldsboro as part of Sanford's efforts to revitalize the area.
 In November 2010, the Sanford Police Department was relocated to the new $20 million, 76,000 sqft complex on 13th Street, which it shares with the Sanford Fire Department and a five-bay fire station.

 A historical museum opened in Goldsboro in 2011, at the site of the original post office.
 The museum exhibits photographs, historic documents and furniture donated by local residents.

-On February 28, 2013, Lake Ave. was renamed William Clark Ave., to honor the town's founding father.
+On February 28, 2013, Lake Avenue was renamed William Clark Avenue, to honor the town's founding father.